microsoft/fastmri-plus/README.md

 > Note: In the process of converting the images to DICOM, the pixel arrays were flipped (up/down) to provide a view that was closer to DICOM orientation and assist with labeling.
 This should be taken into consideration when using the labels.

-The labeling was performed by experienced radiologists using the [MD.ai](https://md.ai/).
+The labeling was performed by experienced radiologists using [MD.ai](https://md.ai/).

 # Working with the annotations